RapTho/vm-hardening-and-setup/roles/setup-vm/README.md

 ### User Management

 - Creates a configurable number of users with sequential naming (e.g., user1, user2, etc.)
-- Each user gets their own home directory
 - Optional sudo access for users (disabled by default)
-- SSH key pair generation for each user:
+- SSH key pair generation for each user
-  - Keys are generated on the Ansible control node
-  - Public keys are deployed to the target VM
-  - Private keys remain on the Ansible control node for secure access

 ### Tools Installation

 - Installs a configurable set of tools
 - Default tools include tmux, git, vim, and container-tools
 - Additional tools can be specified in vars/main.yml

-## Dependencies

-None.

 ## Example Playbook